home-assistant/home-assistant.io/source/developers/component_events.markdown

 ---
 layout: page
 title: "Handling events"
-description: "Instructions how to handle events with your component."
+description: "Instructions on how to handle events with your component."
 date: 2016-04-16 13:32
 sidebar: true
 comments: false